fieryhenry/bcedd/README.md

 ## Credits

-- The [PackPack Discord Bot](https://github.com/battlecatsultimate/PackPack) for the general structure of the cryptography to do
+- The [PackPack Discord Bot](https://github.com/battlecatsultimate/PackPack) for the general algorithm of the cryptography needed

 ## How To Use